-- Beacons can enrich tours, create a guided electronic experience, or can be activated as part of augmented reality service.
+- Beacons can enrich tours, create a guided electronic experience, or can be activated as part of an augmented reality service.

-- Measure the success rate of Google AdWords campaigns by more accurately tracking how many people who clicked on an ad and came into your client’s store.
+- Measure the success rate of Google AdWords campaigns by more accurately tracking how many people clicked on an ad and came into your client’s store.

 - Hyperlocal advertise to online-only clients who will be appearing at live locations.

 Create a Hyperlocal Strategy Today

 Adding hyperlocal marketing services to your offerings is an effective way of growing your digital business and maximizing your client’s marketing outcomes.
 Jump in!
 Hyperlocal is sure to diversify and is an area of specialty that many savvy businesses are looking for.

 It’s critical for local businesses to maintain an authoritative local presence.
 Having a hyperlocal marketing strategy is a new way of engaging the demographic.

 Do you need a dedicated partner?
 A local SEO agency like Oyova can help to keep your customers active and motivated to talk about your products and services online.
 We’ll work with you to exceed your business goals with hyperlocal marketing tactics through targeted content and customized strategies.